Qumulo/docs/administrator-guide/network-multitenancy/partitioning-cluster-into-tenants.md

 To determine a tenant's network assignments and enabled management and file system protocols, you can view the tenant information.

 #### Viewing Information for a Single Tenant
-To view the information for a single tenant, run the {% include qq.html command="multitenancy_get_tenants" %} command.
+To view the information for a single tenant, run the {% include qq.html command="multitenancy_get_tenant" %} command.

 ```bash
 $ qq multitenancy_get_tenant \